-Trump Mar-a-Lago residency backed by Palm Beach council president, but still no vote held
+Trump Mar-a-Lago residency backed by Palm Beach council president, 'no action' taken at this time

 A lawyer representing residents argued Mar-a-Lago would become 'a permanent beacon for his more rabid, lawless supporters'

-The town council president in Palm Beach, Fla., said during their meeting Tuesday that she agreed former President Donald Trump should be allowed to continue living at Mar-a-Lago in an owner's suite, though it remains unclear whether the town council has reached a final conclusion on the matter or if the issue will be deliberated further.
+The town council president in Palm Beach, Fla., said during their meeting Tuesday that she agreed former President Donald Trump should be allowed to continue living at Mar-a-Lago in an owner's suite, and the town manager confirmed Wednesday to Fox News that there is "no further action" for the town to take on the matter at this time.

+Palm Beach Town Manager Kirk Blouin summarized the town council’s deliberations in an email sent to Fox News on Wednesday, explaining that Town Attorney John "Skip" Randolph had "conducted a legal review of the 1993 Declaration of Use Agreement and offered a legal opinion that the agreement doesn’t specifically prohibit Former President Trump from residing at Mar-a-Lago."

+Randolph "further advised that under the Town’s zoning code private clubs may provide living quarters for bona fide employees," Blouin said.
+"Evidence was presented supporting the fact that former President Trump is a bona fide employee of the Mar-a-Lago Club."

 The Palm Beach Town Council spent close to seven hours Tuesday considering issues important to the wealthy island community in South Florida: the availability of the coronavirus vaccine, revitalizing the downtown’s upscale shopping district, and even the durability of the Belgian tile being used on a new walking path and the danger posed by coconuts falling when palm trees get too tall.